 Tour and Travel through Israel

 Tour members meet for our flight to Israel.
 After dinner is served, it’s time to sit back, relax, and enjoy the on-board entertainment to prepare for this exciting adventure of a lifetime.
 In Tel Aviv, we proceed through customs and security and meet our guide who assists us to our motor coach.
 We have a short drive to our hotel in Netanya in time for dinner and overnight.
 This morning, we depart for the Galilee to visit Biblical sites at Caesarea Maritima, where Peter proclaimed the Good News to the Roman Centurion (Acts 10).
 We also see Megiddo and Mt.
 Carmel, where Elijah confronted the prophets of Baal (1 Kings 18).
 Time permitting, we’ll stop at the Druze Village for a short lunch break (not included).
-Then, we continue near Nazareth (Jesus’ childhood home).
-We then arrive in Tiberias for dinner and overnight near the Sea of Galilee.
+Then, we continue to Nazareth (Jesus’ childhood home).
+Finally, we arrive in Tiberias for dinner and overnight near the Sea of Galilee.
 After breakfast, we travel north to the Golan Heights for a beautiful view of northern Israel’s landscape.
 Then, we will head to Caesarea Philippi where Peter confessed, “You are the Messiah, the Son of the living God” (Matthew 16:13-16).
 We embark on a short hike to Tel Dan to see the altar of Jeroboam before heading to Gideon Springs.
 Next, we visit Beit Shean, one of the best-preserved Decapolis Roman cities.
-Dinner and overnight are near the Sea of Galilee.
+This is where King Saul and his sons’ bodies were hung from the city walls after being defeated by the Philistines (1 Samuel 31:10-12).
+Dinner and overnight are at our hotel near the Sea of Galilee.

 Wooden Boat Rides on the Sea of Galilee